VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Implementation

 \subsection{Browser Extension}

-The \sys{} browser extension is a Google Chrome extension, residing on the client device.
-This extension manages \vcr{} public keys, implements the client-side aspects of the \vcr{} flow, and includes a client-facing interface for controlling this flow.
+This component provides most of the client-side functionality on a regular consumer device.
+Specifically, it manages \vcr{} public keys, implements client-side aspects of the \vcr{} flow, and includes a client-facing interface for controlling this flow.
 It also handles communication between the browser and the trusted device (or application) that holds the master private key.
+Although we chose to implement a proof-of-concept extension for Google Chrome, no (or only minor) mods would be required to get it to work with any modern browser.

-To realize derivable asymmetric keys in our prototype, we use a mechanism proposed for hierarchical deterministic wallets, commonly known as Bitcoin Improvement Proposal 32~\cite{bip32}, or \texttt{BIP32}.
-In \texttt{BIP32}, we have the notion of an \emph{extended key}, which has 256 bits of entropy (called \emph{chain code}) added to a normal public/private key.
-Extended keys can be used to derive one or more child keys, following the rule that private keys can be used to derive private or public keys, whereas public keys can only derive public keys.\footnote{\texttt{BIP32} also has the notion of \emph{hardened} vs.\ \emph{non-hardened} keys, but in this work we only use non-hardened keys.}
+To realize derivable asymmetric keys, we used a mechanism proposed for hierarchical deterministic wallets, commonly known as Bitcoin Improvement Proposal 32~\cite{bip32}, or \texttt{BIP32}. \texttt{BIP32} has the notion of an \emph{extended key}, with 256 bits of entropy (called \emph{chain code}) added to a normal public/private key-pair.
+Extended keys can be used to derive one or more child keys, following the rule that private keys can be used to derive private or public keys, while public keys can only derive public keys.\footnote{\texttt{BIP32} also has the notion of \emph{hardened} vs.\ \emph{non-hardened} keys, though we only use the latter.
+The difference between these two is the algorithm used when deriving them from the parent key.} \texttt{BIP32} is also well-suited for low-end devices, since it was designed for (resource-constrained) Bitcoin hardware wallets.
+Section~\ref{subsec:trusted_device} describes our proof-of-concept of a resource-constrained trusted device.